BinaryMuse/TsMonad/README.md

 # TsMonad

-> *Note*: this is a fork of the original TsMonad project
+> *Note*: this is a fork of the original TsMonad project.
+It is largely unchanged save for a different name (`@binarymuse/tsmonad`) and the addition of a few small methods.

 * a simple and pragmatic monad library
 * designed for TypeScript
 * with the aim of limiting errors due to unhandled nulls

-## Status
-Sorry folks, I don't have time to actively maintain this project.
-Glad it has been of help to some people and thanks everyone for your contributions!

-I'm not seeking maintainer to take over - of course feel free to fork if you'd like to continue developing TsMonad.

 ## Description
 This library provides implementations of the most useful monads outside of Haskell (subjectively, this is Maybe and Either).
 It also provides a strongly-typed emulation of pattern matching to help enforce program correctness.